 Committee to Advocate for Persons with Impairments

 CAPI (The Committee to Advocate for Persons with Impairments) is a group of residents appointed by the Mayor with advice and consent of City Council.
 The function of CAPI is to advise City Council on issues and to advocate on behalf of persons with disabilities.
-CAPI provides the City with guidance relative to the concerns, rights, special needs and dignity of persons with disabilities to insure their full participation in and enjoyment of the City's facilities, programs and services.
+CAPI provides the City with guidance relative to the concerns, rights, special needs and dignity of persons with disabilities to ensure their full participation in and enjoyment of the City's facilities, programs, and services.

 Since its inception in 1972, CAPI has advised the City of St. Petersburg on many issues concerning the needs and rights of persons who are disabled.
 Additionally, CAPI has taken a leadership position in recommending improvements to City facilities, including funding of accessible City playgrounds.

 CAPI encourages comments and suggestions from the public about issues that prevent or inhibit full use and enjoyment of any facility, service or program under the City's jurisdiction.
 Regular meetings are conducted on the second Wednesday of each month at 1:30 p.m. at St. Petersburg City Hall, 175 Fifth St. N. The public is encouraged to attend.
 Time for public comment is provided at each meeting.
 You may call the Community Affairs Department at 727-893-7345 for information about meetings and accessibility issues.

 In compliance with the Americans with Disabilities Act, the city of St. Petersburg has completed the process of updating its ADA Self Evaluation and Transition Plan to ensure that its public facilities, services, and programs are accessible to people with disabilities.
 St. Petersburg City Council approved the ADA Transition Plan in January 2017. -news: ADA Transition Plan approved-

 View the final report, ADA Self-Evaluation Transition Plan.